NAME

 a | b

-Returns the union of two arrays.
+Returns the union of two arrays, preserving all duplicates from both arrays.

 <a a a b c> | <a x y a c> #=> ["a", "a", "a", "b", "c", "x", "y"]